Infants & Toddlers

 Materials

 We provide infants with diverse sensory stimuli, including toys of varying shapes, auditory outputs, and tactile characteristics.
-Culturally diverse babies are the most loved infant toy!
+These are placed in our lower shelf for easier access and safety practices.
+These toys are rotated every month.

 Infant and Toddler Development